BlackWhiteYoshi/Blazor.TSRuntime/README.md

 - you are using *Microsoft.JSInterop* namespace
 - restart Visual Studio to reload the generator

+**Note**: The error TS18003 is not something to worry about.
+It looks something like this:
+*Build:No inputs were found in config file 'path'.
+Specified 'include' paths were '["**/*"]' and 'exclude' paths were '["bin","obj","Properties","**/*.js","**/*.jsx"]'*.
+That simply means, you have not created a .ts-file yet.
+Just create a .ts-file and the error will go away.

 <br></br>
 ## Get Started - Visual Studio Extension